majewsky/blog-data/posts/argh-pm.md

 rpmlib(PayloadIsXz) = 5.2-1
 ```

 These dependencies are not actually dependencies.
-They are parsed by the RPM executable (hence the flag name "rpmlib")
+They are parsed by RPM (hence the flag name "rpmlib") and trigger
-and trigger certain behavior.
+certain behavior.

 Let me quickly recap how we got here: We are inside the third section of a file format, in a key-value database
 describing the package contents, in a very specific and completely unrelated part of the database, and people suddenly